Date: 11 July 2017. Summertime Computer Woes.

 Smaller laptops use less power.
 Except for a five month nightmare

-using a pair of ASUS lemons I've been with Toshiba since 1993.
+using a pair of ASUS lemons I have been with Toshiba since 1993.

 who has never owned a "full-sized" computer, nor do I want one.